Local False Discovery Rate Based Methods for Multiple Testing of One-Way Classified Hypotheses: Numerical Studies

 The Emanuele Elementary school is not rejected, while the Oxford Elementary school is rejected, though the corresponding z-values are 3.05 and 2.65 respectively.
 The New Haven Unified school district is not rejected because most of the schools has a moderate statistic except for the Guy Jr. Emanuele Elementary.
 On the other hand, the Berkeley Unified school district is rejected due to the fact that many schools within this district have relatively large z-values.

 To cross-validate this conclusion, we downloaded the AYP data for the year of 2015 and look into these two school districts.
 We get the following information:

 It is seen that our conclusion made based on the data of 2013 agrees with the data in 2015.
 In Figure \ref{fig:realdata}, we plot the z-values for the AYP data in 2015 against that for the data in 2013.
 We excluded those schools with the absolute $z$-values in 2013 being less than or equal to 2 because all the methods fail to reject them.
 We also exclude the schools with the absolute $z$-values being greater than 5 for clear rejection.
-The four panels in this figure correspond to One-Way GATE 1, Naive Method, GBH Method and SC Method from the top-left to the bottom-right.
+The four panels in this figure correspond to One-Way GATE 1, One-Way GATE 1 (EM), GBH (TST) and SC from the top-left to the bottom-right.
 In each panel, the red dots represent the schools which are not rejected based on the data in 2013 and the blue triangles represent the schools which are rejected.

+Note that the rejection region of GBH's method is roughly symmetric around zero.
+However, the rejection regions of SC and GATE methods are not.
+Due to the effect of the group structure, whether to reject a hypothesis depends on the magnitude of z-statistic and the z-statistic of all the schools within the same school district.
+This is a unique feature of GATE which could provide some new insights for the local government.